-These little notes became my lifeline when I felt like I had none at work.
+These little notes became my lifeline at work when I felt like, I had none.
 They were almost like my reinforcements.
 Some of them felt foreign to me at first.
-For as long as I remember, I for some reason, gauged what other people’s thoughts may or may not be and felt responsible for them.
-I let my imagination run wild and my obsession compulsive tendencies, that I didn’t realize I had, to take over.
-I had to look at my notes on my phone over and over again for a period of time to try to remember that not everything was my fault.
-I had to focus on myself and be there for myself every step of the way.
+For as long as I remember, I, for some reason, gauged what people’s thoughts may or may not be and felt responsible for them.
+I let my imagination and my obsessive compulsive tendencies, that I didn’t realize I had, take over.
+For a period of time, I had to look at my notes on my phone over and over again to try to remember that not everything was my fault.
+I had to persistently focus on myself and be there for myself.

-Trust Your Vibes also became an essential book for me.
-Sometimes I thought I was crazy for what I felt.
-These subtle cues here and there that made me presume how each person in my life felt about me.
-But even though I was getting better at trusting my vibes I was still letting my imagination run a little too wild.
-I trusted that unfortunately Peter and Angela were both, in fact, on Lauren’s “side.”
+Even though I was getting better at trusting my vibes, I let my somewhat obsessive tendencies run a little too wild.
+I trusted that, unfortunately, Peter and Angela were both on Lauren’s “side.”
 I felt bad for myself that I had to think of this battle between us in such black and white terms, but that is what it felt like in my mind.

-It was challenging to stay grounded with these ideas constantly going on in my head amidst life going on around me in the lab.
-I constantly believed that Lauren was saying things to provoke me and then I started to believe that Angela was saying things to provoke me as well.
-Her and Lauren would always go and get their afternoon coffee everyday together and I’d try to appear calm and collected at my desk.
+With these ideas constantly going on in my head, it was challenging to stay grounded amidst life going on around me in the lab.
+I constantly believed that Lauren was saying things to provoke me and then I started to believe that Angela had said things to provoke me as well.
+Her and Lauren would always be going to get their afternoon coffee together and I’d be trying to appear calm and collected at my desk.

 I knew some of the things I felt were true, and I worried about the extent everybody had talked and still talked about me like they had with Mary.
-I presumed that it was just as bad about me.
+I presumed that it was just as bad about me now.

 I believed it with every ounce of my being, so it was all I saw.

 I guess I will never know how bad it really was.
 The level or degree of the hate against me in the building, but I think it was pretty high.
 I roped other people into it in my own mind.
 When a new person would be hired and Lauren became friendly with her I would automatically assume, that after a certain period of time, they had had one or several discussions about me.
 That is, after all, what she did when I had became friends with her.
 After about a week she was telling me all about the instances in which Mary or Michelle were plain, unacceptable, in her mind, and in that of others.
-Another new person would be hired and again Lauren would befriend her and I would again assume the worst.
-It happened over and over again.
+Another new person would be hired, and again, Lauren would befriend her and again I would assume the worst.
+It happened over and over with three other girls.

 I came to take myself really responsible for everything that I did.
-I know now that, I alone, am responsible for my actions or inaction.
+I know now that I am the only one responsible for my actions or inaction.
 I can’t be held responsible for other’s.
-I alone am responsible for my thoughts and my feelings.
-It took this second horrible experience of being unaccepted for me to realize underlying issues that I needed to realize about myself, it took this second horrible experience of being unaccepted at my workplace.
+I alone am responsible for my thoughts and my feelings and I can’t be responsible for other’s.
+In order for me to realize some of these underlying issues that I needed to realize about myself, it took this second horrible experience of being unaccepted at my workplace.
 It gave me a push in the right direction to self discovery and reflection and self-love.